Riverscapes/PBR/workshops/uni.md

 -------------
 # Make it Count

-Through our [USU Restoration Consortium](http://restoration.usu.edu/) we  offer professional CEU credit hours as well as undergraduate or graduate matriculated student regular credit hours through the USU registrar.
-To earn these credits, one needs to both pay the [regular tuition](https://www.usu.edu/registrar/registration/payment/) and submit assignments, which are formally assessed.
-By contrast, if you just want a Certificate of Participation (suffices for some professional development and training requirements), we issue these at participant request for all our workshops.
+Through the [USU Restoration Consortium](http://restoration.usu.edu/) we the  LTPBR series for both Continuing Education Credits and USU Academic Credit.

 -------------
 ## Professional Continuing Education Units